 The first deals with whether one may persuade oneself in devotion, focusing on Catholic texts (Dismembered Rhetoric: English Recusant Writing 1580-1603).
 The second muses over how a merchant represents himself and reads others' representations in the real and dramatic markets (The Rhetoric of Credit: Merchants in Early Modern Writing).
 A third asks whether, if the conscience is structured as a language, the consequence of the divine I AM is YOU AREN'T (The Rhetoric of the Conscience in Donne, Herbert and Vaughan).
 The fourth, Literature in the Public Service: Sublime Bureaucracy, reassesses Max Weber's understanding of the individual in the ideal bureaucracy, and recognises the past and current relationship between creativity and bureaucracy.

-My next book (2017) will be Private Prayer in Shakespeare's Histories.
+My next book (2018) will be The Playscripts of Early Modern Private Prayer (Shakespeare's History Plays).
 Imagine a society where every single adult was trained in - and practised - composing short original texts, every single day.
 This project asks an audacious but compelling question: at the turn of the seventeenth century, did changes in writing private prayers underlie major developments in drama?
 Required to pray independently, convinced their private prayers had an impact on the course of events, the laity developed literary - indeed, specifically dramatic - skills: in characterisation, in counter-factual narrative, and in striking verbal forms.
 Playwrights interested in experiments in form, particularly Shakespeare, gleefully seized on this novel expertise in their audience.

 There are five strands to the investigation: